 Of all the different protection approaches weighed by the FCC, only TiVo's technology faced opposition from the MPAA, the NFL and the NAB, the Mercury News reported.
 “Technologies that enable redistribution of copyrighted TV programming beyond the local TV market disrupt local advertiser-supported broadcasting and harm TV syndication markets,” the MPAA said in a statement.

-TiVo currently has about 1.6 million subscribers who pay a monthly subscription rate or a flat fee for lifetime usage so they can record and watch their favorite television shows.
-It plans to launch a version of TiVoToGo this fall that would allow users to transfer recorded shows to a home computer.
-The company has not said when its version that would allow shows to be shared outside the home would be launched.
+TiVo has about 1.6 million subscribers who pay a monthly subscription rate or a flat fee for lifetime usage so they can record their favorite television shows and watch them whenever they choose.
+It plans to launch a version of TiVoToGo this fall that would allow users to transfer recorded shows to a home computer but has not said when it would launch its version that would allow shows to be shared outside the home.